Eclik1/CryptoCSVgen/README.md

 ### Installation & Usage

 Extract downloaded zip to folder
-Open folder inside terminal `cd CryptoCSVgen`
-Run these commands in your terminal:
+Open folder inside terminal `cd CryptoCSVgen or CryptoCSVgen-main if you downloaded the whole branch` Run these commands in your terminal:

 `sudo apt install python3.10-venv python3.10-tk -y`